-Catechism in a Year Catholic Watchmen The Chosen Divine Mercy Cenacles Evangelical Catholic Formed The King's Men RCIA Saint Zelie's Moms Group Saintly Readers Single Adult Group Women at the Well Women's Bible Study Women's Spirituality and Scripture Study Young Family Sunday
+Catechism in a Year Catholic Watchmen The Chosen Divine Mercy Cenacles Evangelical Catholic Formed The King's Men Lenten Bible Study OCIA Saint Zelie's Moms Group Saintly Readers Single Adult Group Women at the Well Women's Bible Study Women's Spirituality and Scripture Study Young Family Sunday

 Contact Jill Skaife for information on any of our Adult Formation programs.